HAWHHCalendarBot/study-website-stalker/sites/de-haw-hamburg-detail-news-news-show-informationen-aus-dem-department-informatik-zum-angriff-auf-die-it.md

 You must register with the HAW email address (firstName.lastName[AT]haw-hamburg.de) at [DFN scheduler](https://terminplaner6.dfn.de).
 Then you can use this account to carry out all registrations for your desired practical training classes from March 13th, 2023.

 *Pls. note: Registration with the DFN scheduler is not mandatory, but it allows you to cancel your registrations yourself during the registration phase or to select another group.
-Without registration, you otherwise have to keep your browser cache during this time and must always use the same use browser.*
+Without registration, you otherwise have to keep your browser cache during this time and must always use the same browser.*

 ### Application for a desired class ###